Supported Projects 2023

 To promote the screenings of human rights cinema worldwide, Movies that Matter offers grants to human rights film events in Africa, Asia, Latin America, the Middle East and Eastern Europe, especially in countries with limited resources and where freedom of press is at stake.
 These events can take various forms, such as human rights film festivals, LGBTI film festivals and mobile cinema projects.

-Read more about the first supported projects of 2023 via the dropdown menu below.
-The second application round for 2023 is open until Sunday 3 September.
+Read more about the supported projects of 2023 via the dropdown menu below.

 Selection Committee